70 Page FREE Declaration of Independence Copywork

 Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
 See my disclosure for more info.

 Help your kids learn more about one of the founding documents of the United States with this FREE Declaration of Independence Copywork.
-This 70 page unit includes the full text of the Declaration as traceable print copywork or as print copywork to copy.
+This 70-page unit includes the full text of the Declaration in two handwriting formats: traceable print for younger learners and regular print for students to copy onto the included blank handwriting pages.

 Declaration of Independence Print Copywork text with background image of an American flag